status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 ### Pros

-* Some code uses it, thus allows to maintain consistency
+* Some code uses it, recommended by NEP-1
 * Saves a line of code avoiding an explicit `var` declaration
+* Accumulation-style functions that gradually build up a return value gain consistency

 ### Cons

 * Disables compiler diagnostics for code branches that forget to set result
-* Risk of using partially initialized instances where some fields are still default-initialized
+* Risk of using partially initialized instances due to `result` being default-initialized
+    * For `ref` types, `result` starts out as `nil` which accidentally might be returned
-    * helpers may accidentally use `result` before it was fully initialized
+    * Helpers may accidentally use `result` before it was fully initialized
-    * async/await using result prematurely due to out-of-order execution
+    * Async/await using result prematurely due to out-of-order execution
 * Partially initialized instances lead to exception-unsafe code where resource leaks happen
+    * RVO causes observable stores in the left-hand side of assignments when exceptions are raised after partially modifying `result`
 * Confusing to people coming from other languages
-* Have to repeat `result.` for every field being set
+* Confusing semantics in templates

 ### Practical notes

 Nim has 3 ways to assign a return value to a function: `result`, `return` and "expressions".

-Of the three, "expression" returns guarantee that all code branches produce a value to be returned while explict `return` with a value make explicit what value is being returned in the particular branch. `result` on the other hand, together with indent-based code-flow, makes it difficult to visually ascertain which code path returns which value - of the 3 return styles available, it has almost no benefits and significant downsides.
-Multiple security issues have been linked to the use of `result` and confusing branching.
+Of the three:

+* "expression" returns guarantee that all code branches produce one (and only one) value to be returned
+* explict `return` with a value make explicit what value is being returned in each branch.
+* `result`, together with indent-based code-flow, makes it difficult to visually ascertain which code paths are missing a return value, or overwrite the return value of a previous branch.

+Multiple security issues, `nil` reference crashes and wrong-init-order issues have been linked to the use of `result` and lack of assignment in branches.

+In general, the use of accumulation-style initialization is discouraged unless necessary by the data type - see [Variable initialization](#variable-initialization)

 ## Variable declarations